firecrafty/staph-disease/index.md

 * Tenderness
 * Pain

+Symptoms of a bloodstream infection:

+* Difficulty breathing
+* General discomfort
+* Fever
+* Chills

+###Prognosis
+* Some people will never get an infection even though they are colonized with *S. Aureus*
+* Most skin infections will heal without medical treatment
+* Most will heal within a few weeks

 ##<a name="facts"/>Fun Facts
 * Colonies formed are yellow, leading to the name *Aureus*, Latin for gold
 * Can cause disease directly because of bacteria itself or as a result of toxins made by the bacteria